PaulZC/Balloon_Cut-Down_Device/LEARN.md

 ## Will this really work at altitude?

 Yes.
 I have tested the device at -47C using dry ice.
 The servo moved slower than usual at that temperature, but it did release as expected.
+The device was powered by an Energiser® Ultimate Lithium L522 (PP3) battery.
+A standard 9V battery won't work at that temperature.

 ![Cold_Test_1.JPG](https://github.com/PaulZC/Balloon_Cut-Down_Device/blob/master/img/Cold_Test_1.JPG)